-The Clerk may appoint deputy officers to assist the Clerk in the performance of their duties, for a term coincident with that of the Clerk making the appointment.
-These deputy officers serve at the leisure of the Clerk, and may be removed by the Student Senate through impeachment or a vote of no confidence.
-The Clerk, as well as any appointed deputy officers, shall fall under the title of the Office of the Clerk, such as:

-A. The Office of the Secretary of the Senate is established as an office of the Clerk of George Mason University.
-The Secretary of the Senate shall create, locate and preserve archives, records, or other documentary material of the Student Senate as may be needful or appropriate.
-Further, the Secretary of the Senate shall regulate the filing, preservation, and destruction of records of the Student Senate made or received in connection with the transaction of public business.
-The Secretary of the Senate shall take and provide the full Senate minutes and ensure the prompt delivery of said minutes to the Clerk upon their completion.
+The Clerk may appoint deputy officers to assist the Clerk in the performance of their duties for a term consistent with that of the Clerk making the appointment.
+These deputy officers serve at the leisure of the Clerk and may be removed by the Student Senate through impeachment or a vote of no confidence.
+These deputy officers, known individually as a Secretary of the Student Senate, may assist the Clerk in the creation, location, and preservation of archives, records, or other documentary material of the Student Senate.
+At least one Secretary of the Student Senate shall be responsible for taking full general body meeting minutes and ensuring the prompt delivery of said minutes to the Clerk upon their completion.